anishsahu01/Supply_Chain_Analysis/README.md

-# 📦 Supply Chain Analysis & Revenue Prediction Dashboard
+# 📦 Supply Chain Analysis

 An end-to-end **Supply Chain Analytics project** that uses Machine Learning and Data Visualization to analyze supply chain performance and predict revenue.
 The project includes a Flask-based interactive dashboard where users can explore insights and generate predictions.